 WPForms-lite allows you to change the 'From' and 'Reply-To' in its settings.

-- In the WordPress dashboard, click the 'WPForms' menu item in the left panel.
+- After you've installed the plugin, click the 'WPForms' menu item in the left panel.

 - Hover over your form name.
 A few options appear below it.
 Click 'Edit'.
 This loads your form.